Finite Chow-Witt correspondences: Motivic cohomology

 The adjunction $(\res_{L/k},\ext_{L/k})$ between $\sm L$ and $\sm k$ from part \eqref{item:adjsm} of Lemma \ref{lem:finiterestriction} extends to an adjunction between $\cor L$ and $\cor k$, using the same unit and counit, to which we apply the graph functors to view them as correspondences (see after Definition \ref{def:cortilde}).

 We are now going to define another adjunction $(\ext_{L/k}, \res_{L/k})$ (note the reversed order) that only exists at the level of correspondences.
 The unit and counit

-are defined respectively as the tranpose of $\counit$ and $\unit$, using Example \ref{ex:push-forwards}.
+are defined respectively as the transpose of $\counit$ and $\unit$, using Example \ref{ex:push-forwards}.
 By part \eqref{item:adjsm} of Lemma \ref{lem:finiterestriction} and by the composition properties of the transpose construction it is clear that they do define an adjunction $(\ext_{L/k},\res_{L/k})$.